posativ/acrylamid/docs/conf.py.rst

 values for almost every parameter.
 This allows something like ``OUTPUT_IGNORE += ['foo']`` and makes it more DRY (except ``VIEWS``).

+.. [#] views is a dictionary mapping of view name to view instance and is not available in ``conf`` but ``env``, so you can test for a given view with ``if 'entry' in env.views``.

 Here is a list of settings for acrylamid, regarding the different features.

-.. [#] views is a list of all used views, e.g. [index, entry, ...]

 Basic settings
 --------------